uw-midsun/firmware/projects/motor_controller_interface/README.md

 ## Detailed Design

-The WaveSculptor 20's take either Torque or Power commands.

 Events are received from the Driver Controls board, which are then dumped into a FIFO for processing.
 A FIFO event is raised when a new item is added: